 Neeley was a guest reporter on HLN's Nancy Grace and Ashleigh Banfield shows from 2010 - 2018, giving information about news stories related to Virginia and the Ohio Valley.

-In 2019, Neeley joined her colleague Chris Fortin in creating OUT Cincinnati, a local radio show streaming live on RadioArtifact, and broadcasting live on 91.7 FM WVXU-HD2 and 1660AM.
+From 2019 until 2022, Neeley joined her colleague Chris Fortin in creating OUT Cincinnati, a Cincinnati radio show streaming live on RadioArtifact, and broadcasting live on 91.7 FM WVXU-HD2 and 1660AM.
 Neeley and Fortin created the show to focus on suicide prevention, mental health, and other issues concerning the LGBTQ+ community in Cincinnati and the greater LGBTQ+ community.
 Neeley and Fortin created the show over concern there was lack of informational content about issues related to the LGBTQ+ community on local tv and radio shows.
-OUT Cincinnati is also a featured podcast on Apple Podcast and YouTube.
+OUT Cincinnati is a featured podcast on Apple Podcast and YouTube.

 Neeley is also a former member of The Bent Theater a comedy improv group and performed in theater productions in Charlottesville, Virginia.
 She has worked with film director John Johnson in both the 2011 film Shadowhunters:Lost and in the 2015 film Plan 9.
 Neeley played the store clerk's wife in Shadowhunters:Lost.
 She was an associate producer and a zombie in the movie Plan 9.
 She is credited as Melissa Renee Neeley in both films.

 MS: Quinnipiac University Hamden, CT, 2017 (Interactive Media)